Claims in San Francisco and Sacramento | Unpaid Wages

-Employers must pay you on days designated as regular paydays, at least twice during a calendar month.
+California employers must pay you on days designated as regular paydays, at least twice during a calendar month.
 Has your employer not calculated your wages correctly?
 Have you been denied all of the wages you rightly deserve?
-It is important to realize you have a right to see your payroll records after making a reasonable request to your employer.
-If your employer fails to provide you access to your records, he or she can be fined and subject to a civil action.
-If you need help collecting unpaid wages from your California employer?
+It is important to realize you have a right to see your payroll records upon making a reasonable request to your employer.
+When an employer fails to provide you access to your records, that employer can be fined and subject to a civil action.
+Do you need help collecting unpaid wages from your California employer?
 If so, contact a qualified and experienced wage attorney at Kingsley & Kingsley and get help recovering your earned compensation.

-An employee who is discharged must be paid all of his or her wages immediately at the time of termination.
+As an employee that has been discharged, your employer must pay you all of your wages immediately at the time of termination.
 Did you know the payment to you includes accrued vacation days not taken while you were employed?
 Some employees do not realize that wages directly deposited terminate immediately after an employee is fired or he or she quits the job.
-Therefore, some other method of receiving your last check must be determined based on whether you were fired, or quit as well as the amount of time you were given with the notice.
-Penalties exist for an employer who willfully fails to pay any of the wages owed to a terminated employee within a designated time frame can be assessed penalties.
+Therefore, some other method of receiving your last pay check must be determined based on whether you were fired, or quit as well as the amount of time you were given with the notice.
+Penalties exist for an employer who willfully fails to pay wages owed to a terminated employee within a designated time frame.

 No later than the pay period following the one in which the overtime was earned, you must get paid for your overtime work.
-Did you know that an employer that does not pay you your full wages including overtime, you may be able to recover more than what you are owed for wages.
+Did you know that an employer that does not pay you your full wages including overtime, may be liable for more than what you are owed for wages?

-Did your employer require you to do before or after the start of your shift, including running errands or picking up supplies.
-You are entitled to compensation for all the job related work your performed for your employer, whether it was during your predetermined shift or not.
+Did your employer require you to do off-the-clock work before or after the start of your shift, including running errands or picking up office supplies?
+Understand that you are entitled to compensation for all the job related work your performed for your employer, whether it was during your predetermined work hours or not.

-If you were denied overtime pay or were required to work off the clock without pay, you may be entitled to recover not only pay that is owed to you but also the penalties and the costs of pursuing your claim—including attorney’s fees and court costs.
+Were you denied overtime pay or did your employer require you to work off the clock without pay?
+If so, you may be entitled to recover not only pay that is owed to you but also the penalties and the costs of pursuing your employment legal claim.
+Note that includes attorney's fees and the cost of going to court.

-If you believe that you were treated unfairly in terms of wages paid or hours worked, contact a wage lawyer at Kingsley & Kingsley for a free initial consultation.
-The attorneys will help you quickly determine whether or not you have a claim.
-We help clients in San Francisco, Sacramento, and throughout California.
+If you were treated unfairly with respect to wages paid or hours worked, contact a qualified and experienced wage lawyer at Kingsley & Kingsley for a free initial consultation.
+The attorneys will help you quickly determine whether or not you have a valid claim.
+Kingsley & Kingsley helps employees in San Francisco, Sacramento, and throughout California.

 Kingsley & Kingsley